Akash-Sharma-1/DashTerm/README.md

 >*DashTerm could become a personalised plug-play TUI tool for everyone to manage their work effectively and enhance their productivity with plugins they feel empowered with .*

 Achieving this humongous task, is only a possiblity with your contributions to this project through bug reporting, proposing enhacements, documenting, code contributing and much more.

+Kindly also refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more details on our code of conduct and the process for submitting pull requests.

 ## ⚖ License